thetillhoff/workshop/docs/labs/lab_10/1_hands_on.md

 As per [AWS docs](https://docs.aws.amazon.com/lambda/latest/dg/configuration-memory.html), at 1.769 MB, a function has the equivalent of one vCPU (one vCPU-second of credits per second).
 The default `memorySize` for Lambdas is 128 MB, which is both the minimum and sufficient for our use case, so we can skip the parameter.

-After creating the stack definition, we need to add the new `lambdaStack` to the `bin/cdk.ts` file:
+After creating the stack definition, we need to add the new `lambdaStack` to the `bin/cdk.ts` file (for example after the `EcsStack`):

 ```typescript
 // ...